 The Danish government has been widely condemned for its actions, including by its EU neighbours and the UN, yet it continues to pursue an anti-refugee agenda.
 But there is hope.
 Over half of orders to leave have been overturned at the appeals stage, and a recent election has shifted Denmark’s parliament.
 It’s our chance to show Denmark the world is watching and urge the government to finally change its course.

 Demand that Danish Immigration Minister Kaare Dybvad Bek reverse his shameful policy towards Syrian refugees.
 Sign the petition and share widely.

-The fact is, no part of Syria is safe to return to and no one should be forcibly removed from their place of living.
-To this day the Syrian regime continues to kill, detain, and torture thousands of civilians.
+The fact is, Syria is not safe to return to and Syrians have established their lives in Danish society.
 By stripping Syrian refugees of protection, Denmark is tearing families apart and putting hundreds of people at risk – people who have already fled a brutal war and survived unimaginable human rights abuses.

 Don’t let the Danish government get away with destroying refugees rights - sign this petition to demand protection for all Syrian refugees in Denmark.

 Photo: Simon Skipper

 Fayez Ahmad al-Sheikh’s story appeared in Syria Direct on March 29, 2023